Anirudh-Kannan/Student-Database-Management-System/README.md

-The student must enter all details in the registration form which is later stored in a mysql database (called form).
+The student must enter all details in the registration form which is stored in a mysql database.
 ![](images/image3.png)